sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 Also at 3rd level you become able to create a monstrous minion.

 You can create this monstrous minion by spending 8 hours of uninterrupted work on a humanoid corpse that has been dead no more than 24 hours.
 This monstrous minion is unique and its exact appearance is up to you.
 It follows you and is loyal to you, but it acts independently.
 In combat, it rolls its own initiative and acts on its own turn.
-Your monstrous minion wonít attack except as a reaction to being attacked, but it can take
+Your monstrous minion won√≠t attack except as a reaction to being attacked, but it can take

 other actions as normal and makes death saving throws.
 You can only have one monstrous minion at a time, and any previously created monstrous minion collapses into a corpse when you create another.